Chiral Symmetry Restoration from a Boundary: Summary

 Nonetheless, we believe one should be cautious in interpreting results from lattice computations employing homogeneous Dirichlet boundary conditions on lattices less than about $4 \, \texttt{fm}$ in extent.
 As our estimate, moreover, comes from treating only one space-time direction as compact, it would be interesting to consider the case of two directions subject to Dirichlet boundaries.
 Such a scenario is encountered in some lattice computations with external electromagnetic fields ~\cite{Alexandru:2010dx,Freeman:2012cy}.
 This setup would additionally allow for an exploration of the Casimir effect.
 The three-dimensional case is also of interest to confront phenomenology of the bag model ~\cite{Chodos:1974je,Chodos:1974pn}, and the proposal of in-hadron condensates ~\cite{Brodsky:2008xm,Brodsky:2008be}.
 Finally to establish the credibility of lattice computations with homogeneous Dirichlet boundaries, one requires a lattice computation of the chiral condensate, either locally or volume averaged, which will ultimately reveal the extent to which chiral symmetry is restored in the presence of a boundary.
+In turn, frustration of the chiral condensate via Dirichlet boundaries may enable us to learn more about the mechanism that underlies spontaneous chiral symmetry breaking.